redhat-openstack/website/source/uncategorized/workarounds-2014-02.html.md

 This page documents workarounds that may be required for installing RDO Icehouse Milestone 2.
 This page is associated with the [RDO_test_day_Icehouse_milestone_2](RDO_test_day_Icehouse_milestone_2).
 Please see [Workarounds](Workarounds) for a recommended format for writing up these workarounds.

+Additional notes can be found and also added in <https://etherpad.openstack.org/p/rdo_test_day_feb_2014>.

 ## Active

 ### Error: 87 lines match pattern '\[DEFAULT\]' in file '/etc/nova/nova.conf